auriq/aq_tool_notebooks/README.md

 - [aq-input](aq_input.ipynb) - input specification for all of aq_tools
 - [aq-outupt](aq_output.ipynb) - output specification for all of aq_tools
 - [aq-emod](aq-emod.ipynb): use this as a reference for various builtin funtions.
+	* **Note:** data for this is too large to be viewd on github for now, need to perform stratified sampling to shrink or only view through ec2?

 #### aq_pp
 - [aq_pp -eval](aq_pp%20-eval.ipynb) - option for executing evaluation, such as arithmatic and more.
 - [aq_pp -filt](aq_pp%20-filt.ipynb) - filtering / selection of record based on given condition.
+	* **Note:** data for this is too large to be viewd on github for now, need to perform stratified sampling to shrink or only view through ec2?
 - [aq_pp -map](aq_pp%20-map.ipynb) - extracting, mapping and manipulation of string.
 	* also includes examples of `-mapf` and `-mapc`
+	* **Note:** data for this is too large to be viewd on github for now, need to perform stratified sampling to shrink or only view through ec2?
 - more on its way...

 #### [aq_cnt](aq_cnt.ipynb)